 - Pour water just enough to immerse them and bring it to a boil.

-- When the jaggery dissolved in water and boiled into a syrup, remove from flame.
+- When the jaggery is dissolved and boiled into a syrup, remove from flame.

 - In the mean time mash the cooked lentils with potato masher immediately after the pressure is released.